 Easy Christmas ornament DIY to make with kids

 This DIY Christmas ornament idea is a fun and easy Christmas craft project to make with kids.
 Elise says that she loves her ornament, and I love the clever look.
 And I’m happy that E has a personalized Christmas ornament that we made together that she can someday put on her own tree.

-I don’t know how I thought of it but it occurred to me that Perler Beads would make a pretty ball handmade ornament, no ironing required.
+I don’t know how I thought of this idea but somehow it occurred to me that Perler Beads would make a pretty ball handmade ornament, no ironing required.
 Elise and I discovered Perler Beads over the summer when we made these Fourth of July Perler Bead Coasters together.
 Since then, she’s enjoyed making lots of shapes – monkeys, flowers, hearts — and my favorite — a star-shaped keychain for my keys.

-Watching it come together was really fun …and kind of reminded me building the Death Star.
+Watching it come together was really fun …and kind of reminded me of building the Death Star.
 Anyway, I’m hooked now, and we’ll be decorating more clear glass ball ornaments for Christmas using Perler Beads.

 Supplies to decorate clear glass ball Christmas ornaments with Perler beads:

 - Clear glass ball ornaments or clear plastic ball ornaments